Adolescents, adults, couples.

 My approach involves seeking to establish a safe working relationship in counselling, so that my clients feel comfortable to share whatever they feel they need to.
 I am respectful of my clients’ ability to run their own lives, while offering my insights, understanding, and an independent perspective when needed.

 I hope to create a focused and spacious environment to explore your issues, helping you to understand the factors that might have contributed to your current situation, and enabling you to find new ways to view, approach and resolve the issues that you bring to counselling.

-I am comfortable working both short and long-term and I have had considerable experience working long-term with trauma and more complex issues including with those who have experienced trauma.
+I offer both short and longer-term counselling and I have experience working with more complex issues including with those who have experienced trauma.

 I use a holistic approach in counselling by taking all aspects of a person and their life experiences into account when working with them.
 I aim to develop a good rapport and from this platform I believe the counselling can move forward more productively.

 I draw on many different theories and approaches from many years of training and my own personal and professional development.
 I like to adjust the way I work to best suit the person I'm working with.